danrenkert/Tiamat/README.md

 Our network is made up of a single transmitter nrf-Arduino chip and multiple nrf-Arduino receivers

 # File Reader/Main
     This runs the program.
-On startup it will ask for a file of queues for the show.
+On startup it will ask for a file of cues for the show.
 The file has the following format:

         5H